polae/flet-route-async/README.md

  If you have [Docker](https://www.docker.com/) installed on your system, you can run a container locally.

- From the project's root directory:
+ From the project's root directory, build the docker container:

  ```
 docker build -t async .
 ```

+And run the container locally:

 ```
 docker run -p 127.0.0.1:8080:8080 async
 ```

-You should have a version running which you can view at [localhost](http://0.0.0.0:8080)
+Again, you can view the app at [localhost](http://0.0.0.0:8080): http://0.0.0.0:8080.

  ### Deployment